-Projects that are ready to apply for a Building Permithave been granted site plan approval.
-To be awarded these points, sponsors must show that all necessary local planning and zoning permits are in hand including site plan approval, or that no local approvals are necessary as a condition of building permit issuance, as evidenced by a permit status letter from the sponsor's attorney, project engineer, or town planning official:(9)
+Projects that have been granted site plan approval.
+To be awarded these points, sponsors must show that all necessary local planning and zoning permits are in hand including site plan approval, or that no local approvals are necessary as a condition of building permit issuance, as evidenced by a permit status letter from the sponsor's attorney, project engineer, or town planning official.

 - 10. Community Development Component - a.
 Projects that fall into one of these four categories may score up to a maximum of 10 points: - i.
+Projects located within a Community Center Area (CCA).
+Contact Authority staff to request documentation to find out if your project is located in a CCA.

-Projects located within a Community Center Area (CCA) as shown on the Planning Metrics Gateway available at: http://www.granitweb- dev2.sr.unh.edu/GSFHtml5Viewer/10 points - Walkscore of 40 or higher.
-Projects with public sewer and water or within 1/4 mile of fixed route public transit may receive these points if the location of the proposed project or an immediately adjacent site receives a Walkscore of 36 or higher.
-Projects with public water and sewer and also located within 1/4 mile of fixed route public transit may receive these points
+ii.
+Walkscore of 40 or higher.
+Projects with public sewer and water or within 1⁄4 mile of fixed route public transit may receive these points if the location of the proposed project or an immediately adjacent site receives a Walkscore of 36 or higher.
+Projects with public water and sewer and also located within 1⁄4 mile of fixed route public transit may receive these points with a Walkscore of 32 or higher.